Religion in Maharashtra: Hinduism

 Hindus form 79.83% of the state's total population as per 2011 census and Hinduism plays an important role in the lives of the Maharashtrian people in their day-to-day life.
-Ganesh, Vitthal, other incarnations of Vishnu such as Ramchandra and Krishna, Maruti, Dattatreya, and Shiva Family deities such as Shankar and Parvati are deities popular with Hindus of Maharashtra.
-The varkari tradition holds a strong grip on the local Hindus of Maharashtra.
-The public Ganesh festival started by Lokmanya Tilak in the late 19th century is very popular.
+Ganesha, incarnations of Vishnu such as Vitthala, Rama, Krishna and Dattatreya, as well as Hanuman, Shiva and Parvati are popular with Hindus of Maharashtra.
+Shiva is worshipped mainly in the form of lingam, with a metal mask covering it at some temples.
+The Warkari tradition holds a strong grip on the local Hindus of Maharashtra.
+The public Ganesha festival started by Bal Gangadhar Tilak in the late 19th century is very popular.
 Marathi Hindus also revere Bhakti saints associated with varkari sects such as Dnyaneshwar, Savata Mali, Tukaram, Namdev, Janabaii and Chokhamela.
-Many religious figures from 19th and 20th century are revered.
-They include Swami Samarth, Gajanan Maharaj, Sai baba of Shirdi, Tukdoji Maharaj, Gondavalekar Maharaj, and Gadge Maharaj.
+Many religious figures from 19th and 20th century are revered.They include Swami Samarth, Gajanan Maharaj, Sai baba of Shirdi, Tukdoji Maharaj, Gondavalekar Maharaj, and Gadge Maharaj.

 Maharashtra has significant Hindu populations with origins in other states and regions of India, which adds to the diversity of temples and traditions in the state.
 The state has numerous recently built temples by groups such as the Swaminarayan sect, ISKCON, and South Indian communities.